-could help prevent 395,000 crashes a year in the U.S.1

-Know what's in your blind spot

-Blind Spot Monitoring (BSM)

-How does it work?
+Blind Spot Monitor and Lane/Side-view cameras could help prevent 395,000 crashes a year in the U.S.1 Know what's in your blind spot Blind Spot Monitor (BSM) How does it work?

-• Sensors alert the driver if another car or object is on the right or left side. - The driver is alerted by: symbols on side mirrors, the dash or other areas. - There may be a warning driver's seat may vibrate.
+Sensors alert the driver if another car or object is on the right or left side.
+The driver is alerted by: symbols on side mirrors, the dash or other areas.
+There may be a warning chime or the driver's seat may vibrate.